 The photo of Pysanka was taken by my late mother-in-law Helen Fleming on one of her holiday trips across Canada.

-The word "Easter" likely comes from the early German word eostarun, which means "dawn."
+The word Easter likely comes from the early German word eostarun, which means sunrise.
 This is fitting as Easter celebrates the early morning Resurrection of Jesus on the first day of the week following his death by crucifixion on Good Friday.
 (Gospel of Mark 15-16).

-Many European Christians call Easter "Pasha" from the Hebrew word pesah, which means "Passover."
-Jesus celebrated the Jewish Passover with His disciples shortly before he was arrested by the Roman soldiers and later executed.
+Jesus celebrated the Jewish Passover with His disciples shortly before he was arrested by the Roman soldiers and later executed on the cross.

 Easter is traditionally celebrated on the first Sunday after the first full moon following the first day of spring in the Northern Hemisphere, which could be anytime between March 22 and April 25; whereas the Jewish Passover is observed in March or April, on the 15th day of the Hebrew month of Nisan.

-Easter dessert recipes and special foods have been long associated with Easter.
-In medieval England, Tansie Recipes were prized by cooks, as "tansies" were a favorite Easter dish that resembled a fruit-flavored, custard-like pancake.
-They were garnished with bitter-tasting leaves from the tansie herb symbolic of the "bitter herbs" of the Passover.
+Traditional Easter dessert recipes have been long associated with the Easter celebration.
+For instance, Tansie Recipes were prized by cooks in Medieval England, as "tansies" were a favorite Easter dish resembling a fruit-flavored, custard-like pancake.

 Tansies were typically garnished with bitter-tasting leaves from the tansie herb symbolic of the "bitter herbs" of the Passover meal.